How You Can Volunteer

 Volunteers come together every other week at Rock Springs Nature Center to practice playing the dulcimer instrument.
-This group also performs throughout the year at district events or programs and throughout the community.
+This group also performs throughout the year at District events or programs, and throughout the community.

 Quilting or Sewing

-A group of quilters meets every Wednesday at Rock Springs Nature Center to demonstrate quilting the old-fashioned way.
+A group of quilters meets every Wednesday in Rock Springs Nature Center to demonstrate quilting the old-fashioned way.
 These volunteers also help sew period clothing for Homestead Prairie Farm volunteers.
 Sewing projects can be completed in your home.
 Volunteers will need their own sewing machine if they desire to use one.